 There is a lot of speculation as to why divorce and marriage rates declined in the first months of the pandemic, and why Arizona saw a slight increase in divorce from previous years.

 Every marriage is different.
 Some couples may have been brought closer together during the pandemic, while others experienced hardships that forced them apart.
-At the Law Offices of H. William Edgar, we are here to offer support and counsel regardless of your situation, needs, and concerns.
+At the Edgar & Dow, we are here to offer support and counsel regardless of your situation, needs, and concerns.
 We have focused exclusively on family law matters in Southern California since 2004 and are known for our personal attention and commitment to results.
 Despite the complexities COVID has presented to married couples everywhere, we are prepared to deliver the high-quality counsel you deserve every step of the way.

 Call (888) 251-9618 today to learn more about our firm and how we can help you.
 You can also read our blog, California, COVID-19 & Divorce: What You Should Know, for more insight on this topic.